Jung Woo-sung: Personal life

 Jung is best friends with fellow actor Lee Jung-jae, whom he met while filming City of the Rising Sun.
 They are co-owners and co-investors of several businesses, including management agency Artist Company.

 Jung is outspoken about his political views, including his longtime advocacy for refugees, which has often drawn backlash in South Korea.
 He made headlines in November 2016 during a screening of his film Asura: The City of Madness (2016) when he declared, "Park Geun-hye, step down," amid protests calling for the then-president's impeachment.
 "All our citizens should be able to speak their minds politically without hesitation," said Jung in a 2017 interview.
 "Public engagement creates better nations and politicians."

 Jung is notably private about his romantic involvements.
 He briefly dated his Athena co-star Lee Ji-ah.
 After they were photographed on a date in Paris, Jung confirmed their relationship in March 2011.
 However, following the revelation of Lee's past marriage to Korean singer-songwriter Seo Taiji in April, Jung and Lee broke up in May.

 On November 24, 2024, Jung revealed that he has a son with model Moon Ga-bi.
 The couple first met in early 2022, and she gave birth to their son in March 2024.
+In August 2025, Jung’s agency announced that he had registered his marriage to his longtime non-celebrity girlfriend.